LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 the table :ref:`searching-result-parameters`.

 .. seealso::

-   SQL-specific result parameters in the table :ref:`sql-result-parameters`.
+   -  SQL-specific methods and parameters in the :ref:`sql-data-sources` chapter
+   -  FileMaker Server--specific methods and parameters in the :ref:`filemaker-data-sources` chapter

 .. tabularcolumns:: |l|L|